Leonardo DiCaprio Called Out For Sharing Misleading Photos Of The Amazon Rainforest Fire

 #Regram #RG @IamNickRose: Terrifying to think that the Amazon is the largest rain forest on the planet, creating 20% of the earth’s oxygen, basically the lungs of the world, has been on fire and burning for the last 16 days running, with literally NO media coverage whatsoever!
 Why?

-Leonardo DiCaprio wasn’t the only one to share misleading images of the Amazon rainforest fires.
+DiCaprio wasn’t the only one to share misleading images of the Amazon rainforest fires.
 Soccer star Cristiano Ronaldo also shared an image of the burning rainforest that was not from this year, and not even close.
-As the New York Post noted, Ronaldo’s picture showed a fire in the Taim Ecological Station in the Rio Grade do Sul state, which took place back in 2013.
+As the New York Post noted, Ronaldo’s picture showed a fire in the Taim Ecological Station in the Rio Grande do Sul state, which took place back in 2013.